ahadas/ahadas.github.io/_drafts/2018-8-7-about-mucommander.md

 ## Promoting the project
 With an up-to-date "mission statement" and a pluggable mechanism available, we should then promote the project.
 There are several ways to do this:

-* Presenting in a big conference, such as FOSDEM or DevConf.cz.
+* Presenting in a conference, such as FOSDEM or DevConf.cz.
 * Writing an article to a known website, such as [opensource.com](https://opensource.com).
 * Define a list of desired features (such as PDF viewer, integrating dagger 2, etc) and submit the project to GSoC (Google Summer of Code).